JGW3/RemindMi/README.md

 ## License

-This project is private and not licensed for public use.
+This project is open source and available under the MIT License.

 ## Support